biolab/orange2/docs/widgets/rst/classify/logisticregression.rst

 Inputs:

-   - Examples (ExampleTable)
+   - Data
-      A table with training examples
+      A table with training instances

 Outputs:

    - Learner
       The logistic regression learning algorithm with settings as specified in the dialog.

    - Logistic Regression Classifier
       Trained classifier (a subtype of Classifier)

-Signal :obj:`Logistic Regression Classifier` sends data only if the learning data (signal :obj:`Examples` is present.
+Signal :obj:`Logistic Regression Classifier` sends data only if the learning data (signal :obj:`Data`) is present.

 Description
 -----------